-Memorial Family of Services is committed to creating a healthy community.
+Memorial is committed to creating a healthy community.
 Part of our mission is to involve community members - including patients and their families - to ensure the community has a voice in how health care is administered in the Yakima Valley.

 For that reason, Memorial created the Patient Family Advisory Council.
 Composed of community members and Memorial staff, the Patient Family Advisory Council meets once a month to discuss issues that matter to you, whether it's visitor policies or care programs.
 It's an opportunity to offer feedback about how we're doing and to share ideas for improvement.

 The purpose of the Council:

 - Collaborate with staff to improve the quality of service we provide

 - Evaluate policies, programs and practices to help identify opportunities to improve patient and family satisfaction

 - Share best practices across the organization